mhweber/AWRA2022GeoWorkshop/README.md

 library(Rspatialworkshop)
 ```

-For running with Python notebooks you can use a combination of
+For running Python notebooks you can use a combination of
 [Mambaforge](https://github.com/conda-forge/miniforge) and your favorite
 IDE such as VS Code or Jupyter Lab.
 For example, you can install it on OSX
 as follows: